ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 A standardized definition for API1 at a gateway enables application vendors to interact with gateways over a stable interface, independent of the implementation of the gateway.
 This write-once-deploy-everywhere approach reduces development costs and ensures a high degree of interoperability across different gateway implementations.

-In order for client applications to interact with the SATP gateways, we propose the following set of resource Descriptors.
+In order for client applications to interact with the SATP gateways, we propose the following set of resource descriptors.

 ## SATP Gateway API1 Resource Descriptors